Is Wet Compression Safe for Gas Turbines? Proven Success with MeeFog Systems

 — Todd Hart, Director of Gas Engineering, Onward Energy

-✔ Advanced drainage systems manage excess water with precision
+✔ Advanced drainage systems for precise water management

-✔ Zero erosion across hundreds of thousands of operating hours
+✔ Hundreds of thousands of hours of safe, erosion-free performance

 “MeeFog systems have recorded hundreds of thousands of hours of problem-free wet compression over more than a quarter of a century.”